mrdipeshashah/Apple-Watch-Health-Tracking-Data/README.md

 * **The "Turbocharger" Metric:** While Capacity Score measures total volume, **Avg Steps per Session** measures **Intensity**.
 * **Insight:** Capacity Score alone lacks context.
 High-value insights come from pairing volume with intensity—proving the engine isn't just running longer, but harder during training sessions.

 ## The Forecasting Engine
 Using Big Query utilizing a **90-day rolling look-back period** to look into the future.

+90-day lookback was selected for 2 reasons:

+1) Relevancy - 90 day windows captures the most recent trends and ensures forecasts are releastic and attainable.
+Looking back at 6 months of data is a poorer predictor in fitness.
+THe most recent is the most accurate which is why 90-days is the sweet spot
+2) Volatility - Using the 90-day average the forecast is not massively impacted by a massive spike when travelling or a netflix and chill day

+In the Google Sheet, it requires extending out the dates i.e. in April 2026 - extending the dates to end July 2026 which covers the 90-day rolling look back period.
+Extending the dates to end December 2026 can be done but it will only cover a 90-day look-back from the last available date inputted into the Google sheet.

 * **Step Baseline (Maintenance):** The predicted volume required to maintain current fitness based on the last 3 months of behavior.
 * **Step Stretch Goal (Growth):** A +5% "Progressive Overload" target.
 Consistently hitting this goal "pulls" the baseline upward over time, expanding the engine's total capacity.